-It’s never been more acceptable to open up – but are we confusing exposure to mental health with real tangible help?
+It’s never been more acceptable to open up about our feelings.
+But are we confusing exposure to mental health with real tangible help?
 On World Mental Health Day, Amanda Cassidy believes it is time to change the conversation when it comes to mental health.

 If you are on social media, you will already know this because your feed will have been filled with inspirational pictures of people walking on beaches at sunset with captions about mental health being just the same as physical health.
 But is any of this actually helping?

 Hannah Jane Parkinson is a columnist with the Guardian.
 She's battled her own mental health demons for years and says she is frustrated by how passive and predictable the conversation has become.

 "We've heard the soundbites about the importance of tackling mental health.
 But what does that mean exactly?"

 “In recent years the discussion around mental health has hit the mainstream.
 I call it The Conversation.
 The Conversation is dominated by positivity and the memeification of a battle won.
 It isn’t a bad thing that we are all talking more about mental health.